LinhIsMee/hotel-management-admins/README.md

-# Luxury Hotel - Hệ thống đặt phòng khách sạn
+# Luxury Hotel - Premium Hotel Booking System

-## Giới thiệu
+## Overview

-Luxury Hotel là một nền tảng đặt phòng khách sạn trực tuyến cao cấp, được xây dựng trên công nghệ hiện đại.
-Dự án hướng đến trải nghiệm người dùng tối ưu với giao diện thân thiện và tính năng đa dạng.
+Luxury Hotel is a sophisticated online hotel booking platform, crafted with cutting-edge technology.
+Our platform delivers an exceptional user experience through an intuitive interface and comprehensive features, setting new standards in the hospitality industry.

-## Công nghệ
+## Tech Stack

 - **Frontend:** Vue.js 3, Vite
 - **UI Components:** PrimeVue